imaman/bigband/modules/septima-lang/README.md

 ### Type Conversion

 Unlike JavaScript's automatic type coercion, Septima requires explicit type conversion.
-It provides three main conversion functions that work similarly to their JavaScript counterparts, but with stricter rules.
+It provides three main conversion functions that work almost identically to their JavaScript counterparts.

+The main difference is that applying `String()` to an array or an object produces its JSON represntation (just as if `JSON.strignfiy()` were applied to the argument).

 ```javascript
 // Number to String conversion